 When a privatization occurs, the employees generally no longer qualify as public employees for PERA pension purposes.
 When this occurs, membership in PERA-General terminates, and retirement benefit coverage problems may emerge.
 Under current PERA-General law, three years of PERA-General coverage is required for vesting.
 For employees who terminate PERA-General membership without sufficient service to achieve vesting, no deferred retirement annuity right typically is available.
-The member may elect to take a refund of accumulated member contributions with six percent interest, or the individual may leave the contributions in PERA-General again become a covered public employee.
+The member may elect to take a refund of accumulated member contributions with six percent interest, or the individual may leave the contributions in PERA-General, perhaps in the expectation that the individual will change employment in the future and again become a covered public employee.
 For a vested employee who terminates PERA-General membership with at least three years of service, there is a choice between a deferred retirement annuity right or a refund.
 The deferred retirement annuity is augmented by three percent per year under age 55 and five percent per year thereafter until retirement.